ExtPPCompliance/PPCompliance/README.md

 # PPCompliance
-This repository contains data for ASE 2022 submission: Are they Toeing the Line?
+This repository contains data for ASE 2022 accepted paper: Are they Toeing the Line?
 Diagnosing Privacy Violations among Browser Extensions

 ## Source Code
 The source code of our diagnosing tool is consisted of two parts: trainning models and practice&policy analyzer.